m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio-v2.md

 - 2019 November - Present

-I want it to be a social blog platform where important issues of the world are discussed.
+Want it to be a social blog platform where essential issues of the world are discussed.

 ### [![mavi logo](https://raw.githubusercontent.com/mavi-server/mavi/main/public/mavi.svg) - Open-source Project](https://github.com/m-emre-yalcin/mavi)